 Economic benefits of health policies for the company

-Employee health insurance policies can represent significant cost savings for companies.
+Employee health insurance policies can provide significant cost savings for companies.
 By adopting group health insurance, organizations can benefit from more competitive rates compared to individual policies.
 This is especially advantageous for small and medium-sized businesses looking to optimize their financial resources.
 This promotes economic stability by reducing healthcare expenses, which in turn allows these savings to be allocated to other critical areas of the business.

-Additionally, offering health insurance to employees can be a key factor in increasing talent retention.
+Furthermore, offering health insurance to employees can be a key factor in increasing talent retention.
 When a company cares about the well-being of its employees, it creates a more positive and motivating work environment.
-A good work environment translates into lower staff turnover and reduced costs associated with hiring and training new employees.
+A good working environment translates into lower staff turnover and reduced costs associated with hiring and training new employees.
 The more satisfied employees are with the benefits offered, the greater their commitment to the company.

 Companies that offer health insurance can improve their reputation in the labor market.
 These types of benefits contribute to building an image as a responsible and attractive employer.
 In many cases, companies that excel in this area find it easier to attract qualified candidates.
-This allows them to form more competent work teams and offer better service to their clients, thus closing a cycle of economic and reputational benefits.
+This allows them to form more competent work teams and offer better service to their customers, thus closing a cycle of economic and reputational benefits.

 Tax savings and deductions applicable to personal income tax

-Type of expense Deductible base Applicable deduction
+| Type of expense | Deductible base | Applicable deduction |

-Individual health insurance total cost of insurance 20%
+| Individual health insurance | Total cost of insurance | 20% |

-Family health insurance from the second member 30%
+| Family health insurance | From the second member | 30% |

-Group health insurance Total cost of insurance 35%
+| Group health insurance | Total cost of insurance | 35% |

 Improved employee satisfaction and retention